Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Acknowledgements

 \section{Acknowledgements}

-This research has been funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC~1114 ``Scaling Cascades in Complex Systems'', Project Number 235221301, Project B03 ``Multilevel coarse graining of multiscale problems'', and by Deutsche Forschungsgemeinschaft (DFG) through grant EXC~2046 ``MATH+'', Project Number 390685689, Project AA1-2 ``Learning Transition Manifolds and Effective Dynamics of Biomolecules''.
+This research has been funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC~1114 ``Scaling Cascades in Complex Systems'', Project Number 235221301, Project B03 ``Multilevel coarse graining of multiscale problems'' and Project A01 ``Coupling a multiscale stochastic precipitation model to large scale atmospheric flow dynamics'', and by Deutsche Forschungsgemeinschaft (DFG) through grant EXC~2046 ``MATH+'', Project Number 390685689, Project AA1-2 ``Learning Transition Manifolds and Effective Dynamics of Biomolecules''.

 \begin{appendix}